AdoptLiteHub/Adopt-ml/README.md

 local function handleKill(character, localCharacter, targetPlayerName)
     if not character or not localCharacter then return end

+    -- Find the player's HumanoidRootPart and your hands local humanoidRootPart = character:FindFirstChild("HumanoidRootPart")
     local leftHand = localCharacter:FindFirstChild("LeftHand")
     local rightHand = localCharacter:FindFirstChild("RightHand")
-    if not leftHand or not rightHand then return end

-    for _, part in pairs(character:GetChildren()) do
-        if part:IsA("BasePart") and part.Name ~= "Head" then
-            part.Transparency = 1
-            part.CanCollide = false
-        end
-    end

     local head = character:FindFirstChild("Head")

+    if not humanoidRootPart or not leftHand or not rightHand then return end

+    -- Teleport the HumanoidRootPart to your hands humanoidRootPart.CFrame = leftHand.CFrame
+    humanoidRootPart.CFrame = rightHand.CFrame

-    if head then
+    -- Remove the head if it exists if head then
         head.Parent = nil
     end

-    local newPositionLeft = leftHand.Position
-    local newPositionRight = rightHand.Position
+    -- Make the HumanoidRootPart invisible
+    humanoidRootPart.Transparency = 1
+    humanoidRootPart.CanCollide = false

-    for _, part in pairs(character:GetChildren()) do
+    -- Optionally, make other parts of the character invisible as well for _, part in pairs(character:GetChildren()) do
-        if part:IsA("BasePart") and part.Name ~= "Head" then
+        if part:IsA("BasePart") and part.Name ~= "Head" and part.Name ~= "HumanoidRootPart" then
-            part.CFrame = CFrame.new(newPositionLeft)
+            part.Transparency = 1
-            part.CFrame = CFrame.new(newPositionRight)
+            part.CanCollide = false
         end
     end
 end